wgwhitecoding/UCD-Resume/README.md

     Photo by Henry  & Co.: https://www.pexels.com/photo/white-painted-wall-1939485/

 ## Validation
-- all 4 files including index.html, resume.html, contact.html and style.css have been validated by https://jigsaw.w3.org/css-validator/validator all files have passed the validation
+- All 4 files including index.html, resume.html, contact.html and style.css have been validated by https://jigsaw.w3.org/css-validator/validator all files have passed the validation

 ## Contact Information
 For inquiries or further information, contact: